 Curriculum Year by Year

-Dive into your major with classes in digital logic, software development, and electrical circuits while building your core skills in calculus and written and oral communications.
+Dive into your major with classes in digital logic and software development while building your core skills in calculus and written and oral communications.

-Combine your study of computer hardware and software into embedded systems while studying the physics and mathematics that underlie what you’re designing.
+Combine your study of computer hardware and software into embedded systems while studying the electrical circuits, physics and mathematics that underlie what you’re designing.

 Take more courses related to your major, including the design of operating systems, digital signal processing and digital electronic interfacing.

 Put your classroom knowledge to the test as you and your team work on your senior design project.
 You’ll also have the opportunity to take elective courses senior year.

 Dr. Eric Durant ’98